-And with the Surface Pro 4 having sold nearly 10 times more than its younger (but bigger) sibling, the Surface Book, Microsoft is undoubtedly planning a sequel.
+The impressive, if a bit troubled, Surface Pro 4 is nearing its one-year anniversary, so naturally we tech lovers are already thinking about its successor.
+And with the Surface Pro 4 having sold nearly 10 times more than its younger (but bigger) sibling, the Surface Book, surely Microsoft has a sequel in the works.

-In fact, rumors of a Surface Pro 5 release date are already floating around the internet.
+In fact, rumors of a Surface Pro 5 release date have been floating around the internet since the current model was launched onto store shelves.
 The keyword there is "rumors", as none of those reported are citing trustworthy sources, if any at all.

-Not to mention that folks are also clamoring across message boards, like Reddit, for their most desired features and improvements.
+That goes without mentioning folks clamoring across message boards, like Reddit, for their most desired features and improvements.
 (Can you guess the most popular one?
 It rhymes with "flattery.")

 Cut to the chase